-It’s that time of year again; dark mornings and early evenings are upon us.
-Since the sun rises later and sets earlier pedestrians are more likely to be out and about during low-visibility hours.
-With a lot more people walking around in the dark, it’s not surprising that motor vehicle accidents involving pedestrians tend to increase in the fall.
+Pedestrians are considered the most vulnerable people on the roadway because of just how easily they can get hurt or overlooked by drivers, especially at this time of year.
+Dark mornings and early evenings are upon us and since the sun rises later and sets earlier pedestrians are more likely to be out and about during low-visibility hours.
+With a lot more people walking around in the dark, it’s not surprising that motor vehicle accidents involving pedestrians tend to increase in the late fall.

-Consider that many fall activities including football, Halloween and the holiday rush cause people to be distracted and may involve alcohol consumption, and you have a recipe for increased risk.
+Consider that many seasonal activities including football and the holiday rush cause people to be distracted and may involve alcohol consumption, and you have a recipe for increased risk.

 Pedestrian fatalities throughout the year, have been consistently on the rise for more than a decade, according to National Highway Traffic Safety Administration (NHTSA) data.
-In 2020 pedestrian deaths rose 21% across the U.S., the largest annual increase ever recorded, according to data from the Governors Highway Safety Association (GHSA).
-Even though, the pandemic kept many people at home, 6,721 pedestrian deaths were recorded last year.
+According to the Governors Highway Safety Association, which tracks pedestrian deaths in the U.S., more than 7,500 pedestrians were killed by drivers last year — the highest number since 1981.

 To address these concerning statistics and make changes, we need to understand the conditions and circumstances that make the roads dangerous for pedestrians.